WAeUP/waeup.sphinx.autodoc/README.rst

-Are you tired of all the warnings and problems output if you process your Zope3_/Grok_ project with Sphinx_? `waeup.sphinx.autodoc` provides special documenters and other components to greatly improve the autodoc experience.
+Are you tired of all the warnings and problems output if you process your Zope3_/Grok_ project with Sphinx_? `waeup.sphinx.autodoc` provides special documenters that cope better with special Zope3_ data structures than stock Sphinx_.

 Improvements of this autodocumenter:

-- `grok.Indexes` decalarations are not skipped any more.
+- `grok.Indexes` declarations are not skipped any more.

 .. contents::